Frequently feel stressed or anxious? You’re not alone. Over 70% of adults in the United States report feeling this way daily [ 4

 In addition to increased cravings, raised cortisol can also contribute to poor sleep and decreased motivation for physical activity, which are associated with weight gain.

 Even though eating a nutritious diet plays a role in reducing stress and promoting weight loss, certain supplements can also make an impact.
-For instance, ashwagandha has been shown to reduce stress levels significantly, and L-theanine, an amino acid found in green tea extract, can improve relaxation and lower cortisol levels [ 12 13
+For instance, studies have found that ashwagandha and L-theanine (an amino acid found in green tea extract) have been shown to significantly reduce stress levels significantly [ 14 15

 Meditation calms your parasympathetic nervous system, which allows you to relax and de-stress.
 You can do this through journaling, deep breathing, or calming exercises.
 Not only do these outlets help with decreasing stress, but they can also be something you turn to for comfort in place of food.